MAHBOD-85/Sony-Vaio-Web-Button-Splashtop-OS/README.md

 Step 4: Shut off your laptop, Press the web button and go through the first time wizard (if the browser does not open after that you can reboot)

 Step 5: Enjoy this piece of computer history

+### Attention
+The installation here has outdated certificates meaning only google.com will work with it.
+If you can find a way to import more recent certificates send a pull request.